colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

     Dangerous!
 Reset anyway? [y/N]: y

 This will reset the router to a default configuration that does not contain any sort of settings.
+This will make the configuration in the next steps a lot easier.

 Once the router reboots, connect to it again using WinBox the same way as before.
+If you had set an administrator password, it has likely been reset back to the default.

 ## Create a bridge interface